 Pony & Farm Parties

 Party Animals Welcome!

 Treat your child to a fun-filled pony and farm party at Allaire Community Farm.
 Not only will children be able to groom and ride ponies, they will be able to visit our petting zoo and feed our animals.
 Children will be able to gather eggs in our hen houses and interact with our chickens.
 Each party will have a full-time staff and trainers to work with the children.
 Parties last for two hours, and take place in our picnic area.
-We can provide all paper products for a standard party for an additional $20.00 fee.
 A pony and farm party at Allaire Community Farm is the perfect venue for birthdays, family celebrations, and scouting events.

 A beautiful landscape rich with history & natural beauty

 Allaire Community Farm sits on 22.5 several acres of rolling hills in scenic Wall Township, New Jersey.
 The property features an original, classic red barn; lush, grassy pastures; and a pond.
 This is a rustic setting that is ideal for corporate functions, employee or family BBQ gatherings, and more.

 Class Trips & Events